 Show You’re On-Trend With Your Creative Portfolio

-According to both Ames and Williams, there is no such thing as an industry standard creative portfolio template.
+According to both Ames and Williams, there is no such thing as an industry-standard creative portfolio template.
 “At the end of the day, how to craft ‘the best’ creative portfolio is all pretty subjective,” explains Ames.
 Chosen works and campaigns can vary from a handful to a dozen and can be featured in a wide range of physical or digital formats.
 There is, however, a golden rule: curated creative portfolio entries should be new and representative of your strongest and most relevant pieces.

-Whether you are a photographer, a graphic designer or an art director, the world of visual content is constantly changing—not just the visual trends, but the technology, as well.
+Whether you are a photographer, a graphic designer, or an art director, the world of visual content is constantly changing—not just the visual trends, but the technology, as well.
 Candidates should clearly demonstrate that they aren’t behind the curve within their creative portfolio.

-“A creative portfolio should be new, fresh and feel modern.
+“A creative portfolio should be new, fresh, and feel modern.
 Trends and technology change so quickly that even something from more than five years ago could look old, Ames emphasizes.
 “An older piece may be able to show-off a well-executed concept, but you don’t want your book to feel dated.”
 Ames also stresses the importance of how a book is structured.
 Creating a cohesive book is important, but you should also consider the format’s practicality.
 “The strongest works should always be at the front.
 There is no guarantee that a hiring manager will get through the whole book, so if you save the best for last, your best work may not be seen at all,” she says.

 Both Ames and Williams agree that your creative portfolio should demonstrate that you can address the challenges facing your industry.
 Williams emphasizes the importance of doing your homework.
 “There are constantly new people coming into the industry, and clients are going to go with people who produce relevant work,” she says.
 “So you have to ask yourself: do you understand the challenges of the industry?
 What problems need to be solved?
 Who are the innovators?
-If you can’t answer those questions in your creative portfolio, than you’re already behind.”
+If you can’t answer those questions in your creative portfolio, then you’re already behind.”

 “It is important to show you are up to date on technology,” Ames adds.
 “If you are a designer, for example, companies are looking to drive people to their site and keep them there.
 How are you going to do that for them?”

 Likewise, it is important to verbalize the challenges and results within your creative portfolio.
-Williams stresses three key ingredients to explaining your entries.
+Williams stresses three key ingredients for explaining your entries.
 “First, you need to explain what the challenge and end goals were that you were hired to tackle.
 Secondly, what was your contribution?
 What were the ideas that you brought to the table?
 Finally, what was the impact?
 Were the goals met?
 This needs to be articulated for hiring managers,” Williams says.

 “Not only is it good to give that information, but it’s valuable for a hiring manager to understand your thought process and get a glimpse of how you communicate your ideas from within your creative portfolio,” Ames adds.
 This is particularly important for designers who may be showcasing a website or logo re-design or a re-branding of a business’s identity within their creative portfolio.
 “It is always helpful to see the before and after.
 If you designed a website, how did it look before?
-What were the challenges you faced and changes you made?
+What were the challenges you faced and the changes you made?
 Showing what you contributed is going to demonstrate your value as an individual while identifying how you can contribute to a team.”

 Include Work on Spec